nexustech24/nexustech24/README.md

 # What I like to do in my free time

 I love playing TF2, animating in Source Filmmaker, and editing videos in DaVinci Resolve.
-I also code sometimes
+I also code sometimes.

 # Stats